-Alzheimer's disease is a form of dementia affecting around 800,000 people in the UK.
+Alzheimer's disease is a form of dementia affecting around 500,000 people in the UK, according to the NHS.
 A progressive loss of cells in the brain gradually affects memory, behaviour and other brain functions.

 Although doctors know what happens to the brain with Alzheimer's disease, the reason the condition develops and affects some people and not others is less clear.

 Some causes and risk factors have been established, and there are some lifestyle changes a person can make to help reduce their risk of developing Alzheimer's disease.

 What causes Alzheimer's disease?

 People are more likely to develop Alzheimer's disease as they grow older, but the disease is not a natural result of ageing.
 It is an abnormal condition the causes of which continue to be investigated.

 The gradual loss of brain function that characterises Alzheimer's disease seems to be due to two main forms of nerve damage:

 - Protein deposits known as plaques build up in the brain